-Williamsburg Technical College may provide academic courses on-site at high schools and also on the WTC campus for selected juniors and seniors.
+Williamsburg Technical College may provide academic courses on-site at high schools and Career Centers, on the WTC campus, and other locations (such as public library) for qualifying juniors and seniors.
 Each student must be approved by the high school principal to be eligible to take college courses.
 This program has been developed to provide students the opportunity to begin their college education while still in high school.
 The student may be eligible to receive both college and high school credit for each course satisfactorily completed.
-Each 3-credit-hour course must be taught for a total of 45 instructional hours plus an exam.
+Each 3-credit-hour course must be taught for a total of 45 instruction hours plus an exam.
 Students have the same privileges as any regular student on our campus.
-Each student will complete an application for admission to Williamsburg Technical College and be accepted as an Associate in General Business.
+Each student will complete an application for admission to Williamsburg Technical College and be accepted into the General College Studies Certificate program.
 All high school students are required to pay tuition and fees.
 Any student under the age of 18 is required to have his high school principal's approval and parental consent before enrolling in the College.